jonah410/CreAlgae/README.md

+# CreAlgaae
-# A tool to compute the approximate carbon footprint of CreAlgae bioplastic (measured in CO2/eq/GWP)
+A tool to compute the approximate carbon footprint of CreAlgae bioplastic (measured in CO2/eq/GWP)